usds/discovery-sprint-guide/_pages/conducting.md

 - Continue team check-ins throughout the day as above
 - Interviews; request more if needed depending on findings
 - Talk to and observe end users if possible
-- Have team brain dump all you have learned in a structured way, formulate a hypothesis, and surface areas where you still have questions
+- Have the team brain dump all you have learned in a structured way, formulate a hypothesis, and surface areas where you still have questions
 - Make a list of those questions, and figure out who else you need to talk to - devise a plan to talk to those people

 **End of week One:**